karthikg10/NLP-exercises/README.md

 ---

+## 3. Text Extraction from Web, PPT, and PDF Files

+### Overview
+This project demonstrates how to extract structured and meaningful information from web pages, PowerPoint presentations, and PDF documents using Python libraries.

+### Key Features
+- **Web Scraping**:
+  - Techniques for static and dynamic websites using `requests`, `BeautifulSoup`, and `Selenium`.
+  - Examples include scraping `ScrapeThisSite`, `GeeksforGeeks`, `CNBC`, and `Hoopshype`.
+- **PPT Extraction**:
+  - Text extraction from PowerPoint slides using `python-pptx`.
+- **PDF Extraction**:
+  - Extracting text content from PDFs using `PyPDF2`.

+### Requirements
+- Libraries: requests, beautifulsoup4, selenium, python-pptx, PyPDF2, pandas, json.

+### How to Run
+1. For web scraping:
+   - Run the script and provide the URLs to scrape.
+   - Extract structured data such as text, links, and tabular content.
+2. For PPT extraction:
+   - Use the `Presentation` class to load a `.pptx` file.
+   - Extract text and analyze slide contents.
+3. For PDF extraction:
+   - Use `PyPDF2` to load a PDF file and extract text from individual pages.

+---

 ## Repository Structure
 - `embeddings.py`: Script for text clustering using embeddings.
 - `prompting_lab.py`: Script for prompting experiments with LLMs.
+- `textextraction_web_ppt_pdf.py`: Script demonstrating text extraction techniques from web, PPT, and PDF files.
 - `clustered_documents_sbert.csv`: Output file for clustered text data.

 ## Getting Started